Education, Health, & Financial Stability

 "Despite being employed, many individuals and families do not earn enough to afford the five basic household necessities of housing, child care, food, transportation, and health care in Indiana.
 Even though they are working, their income does not cover the cost of living in the state and they often require public assistance to survive" -2018 ALICE Report

 We are researching, creating and implementing new ways for working families to hold on to the money they earn and begin to reach financial stability.
 Through partnering with banks, businesses and nonprofits we aim to reduce the struggle for working families.

 The fear of not being able to afford your diabetes or heart medicine, of having a loved one in need of anti-depressant medication or having a child with a disability and feeling alone is unimaginable.

-That's why we leveraged over $4 million last year in prescription medicine assistance for the uninsured and underinsured (Click here to learn about FamilyWize Prescription Assistance Program).
+That's why we leveraged over $4 million in prescription medicine assistance in 2019 for the uninsured and underinsured.
 That's why we help provide transportation access to seniors who need to get to doctor's appointments.
 We provide emotional, spiritual, and practical care for cancer patients and their families.

 "Most working families have health insurance through their employer, so the issues wasn't 'no insurance'.
 The issue was the quality of health insurance.
-The most common feedback was about high premiums and higher deductibles. " -ALICE Point Of View Report 2015
+The most common feedback was about high premiums and higher deductibles. " -2018 ALICE Report

-For every $1 given to United Way, over $38 of prescription medication is made available to someone in Elkhart County.
-LIVING UNITED means when things are scary, when you're feeling hopeless, when you don't know where to turn... you have a community behind you.
+For every $1 given to United Way, over $38 of prescription medication is made available to someone in our community.
+Living United means that when things are scary, when you're feeling hopeless, when you don't know where to turn, you have a community behind you.